1982: The Country Peak

 Fiddle & Whiskey

-Forty years since Memphis, Nick's fiddle still carries the whiskey-burn of a thousand lost nights.
-He’s the ghost of the 70s honky-tonks, back home where the music belongs.
+Forty years since the Cook Out, Nick's fiddle still carries the whiskey-burn of a thousand lost nights.
+He longs for the Cook Out, back home where the music belongs.

 Meet the men who survived the spotlight of Nashville and the silence of the Smoky Mountains.